The story of “The Little White Church on the Hill”

 Our gracious Heavenly Father, we come before Thee with thankful hearts for the many blessings which we have received.
 We thank Thee for the heritage of freedom which is ours because of the dreams and wisdom of our founding fathers and the courage of our pioneer women.
 Give us strength and understanding to guard our heritage so that their trials and sacrifices will not have been in vain.
 Guide us and direct us, the congregation of St. Mary’s Episcopal Church, to be faithful to our tasks so that our high hopes for the future of our church may be fulfilled.
 Amen

-The founders of St. Mary’s probably would not have guessed that it would be around more than 150 years later or that a history about their times would appear on something called the “Internet.”
+The founders of St. Mary’s probably would not have guessed that it would be around more than 150 years later or that worship services would be livestreamed on something called the “Internet.”
 Then again, given the prayer above, the Twenty-First Century may at some point be viewed as the early days of St. Mary’s history.
 That is our prayer today.

 The original church windows, which are now over the altar and at the rear of the church, were purchased in 1864 at a cost of $189.00.
 The window in the south chancel is in memory of Arthur Chard who served for twenty-five years (1907-1932) as the parish priest.
 The side windows commemorate the Wright, Gallinger, Davies, Orr and Hetherington families.
 At the rear of the church is a window in memory of the Rev. Timothy Wilcoxson, the first priest of the parish.

 This history is a work in progress.
 Additional items of historical interest should be sent to St. Mary’s.
 Special thanks go to the late Jim Cran, a life-long member of the parish, and Ms. Sandy Berglund of the Afton Historical Society Museum, as well as to all the “crew” at the museum, for their assistance in compiling this history.